pupilfirst/wd301-scripts/class-components/design-basic-form/README.md

 Save the file.
 And if we visit `http://localhost:3000`, we can see the input field and submit button being rendered.

 We can type in the input field and even submit the form.
 See you in the next lesson.

+# Text

+In this lesson, we will learn how to design a basic form using react.